SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/stacks_queues.md

 ## Author: Gaurav Gupta

+## Entire code from this page is available in [stacksQueues.zip](./assets/codes/stacksQueues.zip).

+- To use these in Eclipse, create a java project from scratch and copy the files into the `src` folder.
+- To use these in VS Code, unzip and open the folder.

 # Abstract Data Types (ADT)

 - ADT is a way of thinking about a data structure